gonzaloan/crack-your-interview/docs/index.md

 1. Submit an issue
 2. Create a pull request
 3. Discuss in the community section

-## 🎯 Next Steps

-Ready to begin?
-Start with our first module on [SOLID Principles](/docs/category/solid) or check our [Quick Start Guide](/docs/category/getting-started).

----

 *"Software development is not about typing, it's about thinking." - Rich Hickey*